 • If you renew your membership online, the data you provide will be used on the iMIS platform with payment taken via Sagepay.
 We use iMIS only to collect your data for our membership database.
 Once this has been done, the iMIS record is destroyed.
 It is not possible for the CIPR to destroy historic transaction records from Sagepay.

 • We share your contact data with our publishers (Think), who use it to mail out your copy of Influence magazine.
-This data is usd once and destroyed.
+This data is used once and destroyed.

-• We share your contact data and membership number with the firm which organises CIPR elections (UK-engage).
+• We share your contact data and membership number with the firm which organises CIPR elections (Mi-Voice).
 This data is used once and destroyed.

 • If you choose to make a donation to iprovision (the CIPR Benevolent Fund), and you request support, CIPR may share your category and length of current and former membership(s) with iprovision.
 This is to allow your eligibility for support to be ascertained.
 On no account will CIPR disclose that you are in receipt of iprovision services.
 CIPR will regularly remind non-donors of the opportunity to donate, and donors that they are making a recurring donation.
 You will be invited to Gift Aid your donation, and should you choose to do this, the data that you supply on your Gift Aid declaration will be shared with iprovision.
 This will be retained by iprovision for six years following the last donation in line with HMRC rules, and then destroyed.
 You should read this in conjunction with the iprovision privacy statement.